kurokirasama/matlab_lsp_sublime/README.md

 npm install && npm run compile && npm run package
 ```

->Remember the path in which you installed this.
+>Remember the PATH in which you installed this.

 ## Setup up the server
 1. In sublime text install the LSP package.
 2. Open `Preferences > Package Settings > LSP > Settings`
-3. Add the content of the `lsp-matlab.sublime-settings` file to your clients (copy-paste if you have non).
+3. Add the content of the `lsp-matlab.sublime-settings` file to your clients (copy-paste if you have none).
 4. **Modify paths accordingly**.

 > MATLAB path should look like `/usr/local/MATLAB/R2023a`.
 Use `matlabroot` within matlab to get its value.